Skip to main content

 Storybook Migration Guide

 All Storybook packages are ESM-only.
-Update tsconfig.json:
+Ensure your tsconfig.json is configured:

 {